jleightcap/jleightcap.github.io/Blog/website/website.md

+---
-# Designing a Website Like a C Program
+title: Designing a Website Like a C Program
+---
 <center><a href="../../index.html">Jack Leightcap</a></center>
 date: April 3, 2020